svgpp/svgpp/doc/sphinx/document_traversal.rst

 Attribute Traversal Policy
 -----------------------------------

-*Attribute Traversal Policy* настраивает порядок обработки SVG attributes, а также CSS properties in **style** attribute.
+*Attribute Traversal Policy* configures order and other aspects of SVG attributes and CSS properties processing.

 ::